Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Results and Discussion

 \section{Results and Discussion}

 The developed models were implemented in the metro areas of Atlanta, Chicago, DFW, and LA. \cref{metro_area_maps} shows the geographical regions of each study area, while \cref{runtime_summary} lists the run times for the used algorithms.
-It should be noted that these times do not include the data preparation time for the supplier selection problem, as very large inputs were generated in a distributed fashion on multiple workstations with multi-threading to deal with the large size of the potential supplier-receiver pairs and their attributes.
-The data processing times in some instances were more than double of the solver time reported.
+It is important to provide a breakdown of the total computational effort.
+The times reported in \cref{runtime_summary} represent the core optimization and heuristic phases.
+However, the data preparation phase, which generates the set of potential supplier-receiver pairs and calculates their respective attribute matrices, remains computationally intensive.
+Even with the utilization of distributed multi-threading across multiple workstations, this pre-processing step accounted for approximately 60--70\% of the total end-to-end execution time.
+Consequently, a primary opportunity for future research lies in accelerating this data generation phase beyond standard CPU parallelization.
+Future efforts could leverage GPU-accelerated computing to handle these large-scale matrix operations or employ spatial indexing heuristics (e.g., KD-trees) to efficiently prune the candidate set prior to cost calculation, offering a greater marginal return on speed.
 All optimization-related computations were carried out on a single Intel{\textsuperscript \textregistered} Core\textsuperscript{TM} i9-14900K CPU @3.20 GHz workstation with 128 GB of RAM and 24 cores.
 Problem instances were solved by using the Python 3.10.11 interface to the commercial solver Gurobi 11.0.3 \cite{gurobi}.